-Except for the 2020 AGM due to the COVID-19 pandemic, all shareholders are entitled to attend and vote at general meetings in person or by proxy.
+All shareholders are entitled to attend and vote at general meetings in person or by proxy.
 The rules, including the voting procedures, are set out in the notice of general meetings.
 Shareholders who are not relevant intermediaries may appoint one or two proxies each to attend, speak and vote at general meetings in their absence, and shareholders who are relevant intermediaries may appoint more than two proxies to attend, speak and vote at general meetings.
 Proxy forms must be deposited at such place or places specified in the notice or document accompanying the notice convening the general meetings at least forty-eight (48) hours before the time set for the general meetings.

 The Company provides for separate resolutions at general meetings on each substantial issue, including treating the re-election/election of each Director as a separate subject matter.
-Detailed information on each item in the AGM agenda is provided in the explanatory notes to the notice of AGM.
+Detailed information on each item in the AGM agenda is provided in the explanatory notes to the notice of AGM in the AR.

 At general meetings of the Company, shareholders are given the opportunity to communicate their views and encouraged to ask the Directors and Management questions regarding matters concerning the Group.
-All the Directors, except for Mr Hoh Weng Ming who was appointed in August 2020, and the EA attended the 2020 AGM which was held via electronic means and will endeavour to attend the 2021 AGM.
+The chairmen of all the Board Committees and the external auditors were present at the last AGM, and will endeavour to be present at the 2020 AGM to assist the Directors in addressing queries raised by the shareholders.